 - The Dean (or his/her nominee) in whose Faculty the misconduct took place shall be the Chairperson. - ii.
-A member of the SRC designated by the SRC and appointed by the Senate.
+A member of the SRC designated by the SRC and appointed by the Senate. - iii.

-- iii.
 A staff member with a legal background. - iv.
 The Deputy Registrar (Academic Administration) or his/her nominee shall be the Secretary. - v.
 The Head of the Administrative Department/Section in connection with which the misconduct took place, e.g. Examinations or Academic Administration, shall act as prosecutor.

-b.
 Terms of Office

-The term of office of the member referred to in 27.5.1 (a) (iv) shall coincide with that of the office of the SRC.
+The term of office of the member referred to in 27.5.1 (a) (iv) shall coincide with that of the office of the SRC i.
+Enforce academic disciplinary policy and procedures.

-c.
 Terms of Reference